-Last blog post I talked about how to ensure that your marketing story is something that your audience wants to read.
-Creating images in your story is not just about finding the right visual or photo, it’s also about how you choose the words.
-The format you use can also make a difference to how your audience perceives your marketing story.
+In my last blog post I talked about how to ensure that your marketing story is something that your audience wants to read.
+To create images for your audience in your story is not just about finding the right visual or photo, it’s also about how you choose the words.
+The format you use can also make a difference in how your audience perceives your marketing story.

 Use The Natural Talents of Your Audience